sanchezde/minion_metabarcoding/README.md

 # Menu à la MinION: a simple process to QC and classify taxonomy in field settings

-## Metabarcoding from MinION sequence data: from raw reads to taxonomy
+## Metabarcoding from Nanopore sequence data: from raw reads to taxonomy

 ### Overview